 If you’ve ever relocated, you know that moving just down the block or across the state can be exhausting.
-Moving across the country poses its own challenges, including trying to get everything to your new home in one piece without breaking the bank.
+A long-distance move across the country poses its own challenges, including trying to get everything to your new home in one piece without breaking the bank.

 Luckily, you can take steps to ensure your belongings make it to their new home without investing a large budget.
 Here are a few tips to help you keep your cross-country moving costs under control.